Extraordinary houseboat near Tower Bridge

-The entrance to The Harpy is a blue canopied gate right in front of you.
+The entrance to Extraordinary houseboat near Tower Bridge is a blue canopied gate right in front of you.

-When booking a cab from The Harpy ask them to pick you up at China Wharf, Mill Street, SE1 2BB.
+When booking a cab from Extraordinary houseboat near Tower Bridge ask them to pick you up at China Wharf, Mill Street, SE1 2BB.

 The nearest 24-hour multi-storey car park (250 yards) is Q-Park in Gainsford Street, Butlers Wharf SE1.
 Coming from the west; after crossing Tower Bridge Road take any of the five turnings left off Tooley Street.
 Gainsford Street is two blocks (c.150m) north of, and parallel with, Tooley Street.

 When you come out of the car park head north, one block to the river.
 On the riverfront turn right past the old Design Museum.
-Cross St Saviour's Dock Footbridge and the blue canopied gateway to The Harpy is on your left just across the footbridge.
+Cross St Saviour's Dock Footbridge and the blue canopied gateway to Extraordinary houseboat near Tower Bridge is on your left just across the footbridge.

 Described by The Sunday Times as: 'The mooring with the most!', The Harpy Houseboat has been owned by Andrew & Julie since 1981.